amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 To know more about OAuth client authentication, see the [Client Password](https://datatracker.ietf.org/doc/html/rfc6749#section-2.3.1.) section of RFC 6749.

 ### 5. Revoking OAuth Refresh Tokens
-A refresh token can be revoked by the Dashboard admin (resource owner) or by the 3rd party application (client application):
+A refresh token can be revoked either by the Dashboard admin (resource owner) or by the third party application (client application):
 - **Dashboard admin revocation**: Navigate to **organization** > **integrations** > **my integrations**, and choose the relevant integration, and click **remove**.
 Currently, the client application is not notified when its token is revoked.
 However, once the refresh token is revoked, all API calls using the access token and the refresh token will fail.
 - **Client application revocation**: You can revoke the refresh token from the client application by sending a POST request to `https://as.meraki.com/oauth/revoke` with the following: